neuro-inc/neuro-cli/README.md

 # Initializes a scaffolding for the new project with the recommended project
 # structure (see http://github.com/neuromation/cookiecutter-neuro-project)
 neuro project init

+# Initializes a scaffolding for the new project with the recommended project
+# structure and sets default project folder name to "example"
+neuro project init example

 ```